valkey-io/valkey-doc/docs/reference/internals/internals-rediseventlib.md

 Q: So are there any open source event libraries that do what you just described? <br/>
 A: Yes. `libevent` and `libev` are two such event libraries that I can recall off the top of my head.

-Q: Does Redis use such open source event libraries for handling socket I/O?<br/>
+Q: Does Valkey use such open source event libraries for handling socket I/O?<br/>
-A: No. For various [reasons](http://groups.google.com/group/redis-db/browse_thread/thread/b52814e9ef15b8d0/) Redis uses its own event library.
+A: No. For various [reasons](http://groups.google.com/group/redis-db/browse_thread/thread/b52814e9ef15b8d0/) Valkey uses its own event library.

-## The Redis event library
+## The Valkey event library

-Redis implements its own event library.
+Valkey implements its own event library.
 The event library is implemented in `ae.c`.

-The best way to understand how the Redis event library works is to understand how Redis uses it.
+The best way to understand how the Valkey event library works is to understand how Valkey uses it.

 Event Loop Initialization
 ---

 `initServer` function defined in `redis.c` initializes the numerous fields of the `redisServer` structure variable.
-One such field is the Redis event loop `el`:
+One such field is the Valkey event loop `el`:

     aeEventLoop *el